Aston Hall: dark mental hospital that experimented with poor children

-Its majestic façade, venerable foundations, incredible landscapes and enveloping atmosphere of serenity were elements that for a long time deceived all the inhabitants of the area, but they no longer do: Aston Hall, far from being the model psychiatric hospital attended by vulnerable children and adolescents from all over the country, was the epicenter of the most cruel, terrifying and macabre experiments..
+Its majestic façade, venerable foundations, incredible landscapes and enveloping atmosphere of serenity were elements that for a long time deceived all the inhabitants of the area, but they no longer do: Ashton Hall, far from being the model psychiatric hospital attended by vulnerable children and adolescents from all over the country, was the epicenter of the most cruel, terrifying and macabre experiments.

 “The truth is that we were human toys.
 We were a piece of meat to play with, behind closed doors.
 And this man, this monster, was supposed to be protecting us,” Barbara O’Hare, one of the countless patients who reported being a victim of the experiments in this place, told the British newspaper ‘Daily Mail’ in 2018.